erlendthune/erlendthune/README.md

 You can install my apps from [my profile on IOS app store](https://apps.apple.com/no/developer/erlend-thune/id673691109).

 [Cheese heaven](https://github.com/erlendthune/xcode-cheeseheaven) is an app where I learnt how to use the new sprite kit in Xcode.
 Help the mouse jump over the perils and escape from the deep caves.
 If you manage to do this you will rejoin your friend in cheese heaven!
-All images and sounds have public licenses and the mouse trap photo is taken by me :) Link to

 [Corrate](https://github.com/erlendthune/xcode-corrate) connects to your bluetooth heart rate device and tells you what your pulse is with sound as often as you like.
 I made this app inspired by six-time Ironman Mark Allen and [what he wrote]( http://www.triathlontrainingarticles.com/Base.html) about heart rate training: